WMNF incident database

 Is Mount Lafayette dangerous to hike?+

-Mount Lafayette appears in 22 documented incidents in this database, including 5 fatal.
-The most common contributing factors here are lost, hypothermia, exposure.
+Mount Lafayette appears in 23 documented incidents in this database, including 5 fatal.
+The most common contributing factors here are lost, fall, hypothermia.
 Higher counts partly reflect how heavily a peak is hiked, not just how dangerous it is — Mount Lafayette is hiked safely far more often than not.
 Check the forecast, carry the Ten Essentials, start early, and be willing to turn back when conditions or daylight run short.

 How many people have died on Mount Lafayette?+